 Sikkim being a border state, both Indian and foreign nationals have to acquire a permit to visit the border areas.
 Which also happens to be the best of places for landscape photography.

 If you are traveling in from New Delhi, you can get your permits from the Tourism Department.
-You can check this link for details about permits and how to obtain them.
+You can Google details about permits and how to obtain them.
 Indian tourists can get their permits from Gangtok on arrival.

 Things to Carry